data-mermaid/mermaid-webapp/Readme.md

 ### Pull Request Previews
 - Available at `preview.datamermaid.org/<pull-request-number-here>/`
 - A preview of the application is created when a pull request is opened, sychronized (commit is made), or re-opened.
+- A bot will add a PR comment with the link to the preview, once it is ready.
 - Once a pull request is merged or closed, the respective preview will be deleted.

 ### Develop (non-prod)